influxdata/docs-v2/content/chronograf/v1.8/guides/annotations.md

     parent: Guides
 ---

-## Using annotations in the Chronograf interface
+## Use annotations in the Chronograf interface

 Annotations in Chronograf are notes of explanation or comments added to graph views by editors or administrators.
 Annotations can provide Chronograf users with useful contextual information about single points in time or time intervals.
 Users can use annotations to correlate the effects of important events, such as system changes or outages across multiple metrics, with Chronograf data.